The Church of Jesus Christ of Latter-day Saints in Norway: History

 The first Norwegians who joined the Church of Jesus Christ of Latter-day Saints (LDS Church) were emigrants from Norway, living in a colony on the Fox River in Illinois, America.
-In 1842 George Parker Dykes came to this Norwegian colony as a missionary sent from Nauvoo.
+In 1842, George Parker Dykes came to this Norwegian colony as a missionary sent from Nauvoo.
 In a short time, he established a Norwegian congregation, and soon thereafter brought the message of the restoration to other Norwegian settlements in Iowa and Wisconsin.

-Knut Pedersen from Stavanger and Erik Hogan from Telemark were some of the many Norwegian members that migrated west to the Utah Territory after the death of Joseph Smith.
+Knut Pedersen from Stavanger and Erik Hogan from Telemark were some of the many Norwegian members that migrated west to the Utah Territory after the death of church founder Joseph Smith.
 They were met in the mountains by a group heading east who had been called to open the Scandinavian Mission: Erastus Snow, the Swede John E. Forsgren, and the Dane Peter O. Hansen.
 George P. Dykes joined the group in England, and was particularly helpful because of his knowledge of Norwegian from his time at Fox River.

 In the summer of 1850 they came to Copenhagen, which was a headquarters for the Scandinavian Mission until 1950.
 The Book of Mormon was translated into Danish in 1850 as the first language other than English; this formed a basis for the early missionary work in Norway, as the Bible and the Book of Mormon was used together in preaching.

 The first baptism in Norway were in Risør on 26 November 1851, and in 1852 branches were organized in Risør, Brevik and Fredrikstad.
 Membership grew rapidly after these branches were organized, and new congregations were organized in major cities along the coast over the next 2–3 years.
-Controversy arose among Norwegian theologians as to whether Mormons should be viewed as Christians; in November 1853, the Supreme Court of Norway ruled that Norway's Dissenter Law of 1845, which protected the rights of Christian groups outside the established Church of Norway, did not apply to Mormons, and eleven Mormon preachers were jailed.
-The Mormon community repeatedly petitioned for the law to be changed, finally succeeding in 1882.
+Controversy arose among Norwegian theologians as to whether members Mormons should be viewed as Christians; in November 1853, the Supreme Court of Norway ruled that its Dissenter Law of 1845, which protected the rights of Christian groups outside the established Church of Norway, did not apply to church members, and eleven of the church's missionaries, known as "Mormon preachers" were jailed.
+The Latter-Day Saint community repeatedly petitioned for the law to be changed, finally succeeding in 1882.
+In August 1946, the government granted the LDS Church permission to preach in Norway; official registration as a religious denomination was granted in 1988.
+As of 2024, with two stakes and 19 congregations, the church is firmly established in Norway.

 The stigma of polygamy was a significant hindrance to proselytizing in Norway, and also meant that those who did convert had an additional incentive to emigrate.

 The growth of the church within Norway was historically limited by continuing migration to the United States until after World War II.
 There was significant growth in the last half of the 20th century.
 Today there are over 4,500 members of the LDS Church in Norway, and membership is again increasing.
 A temple to be built in Oslo was announced on April 4, 2021, by church president Russell M. Nelson.